 - Participate in community service opportunities.

 - Develop a professional cover letter and resume.

 - Partake in cultural events.

 The LCG is a no-credit course that must be completed in order to continue membership in the Honors College.
-There will be some written work and outside investigation required in order to get the most out of this experience.
+There will be some written work and outside investigation required in order to meet the FYE Program requirements.